NickdevC/weekend-warrior-react/README.md

 # Purpose

-After noticing a number of posts from people in my local community on Facebook relating weekend activities for their respective families, it struck me about how there was a gap in demand for a social space purely dedicated to finding and sharing these experiences.
-Whilst current social media spaces so offer the ability for users to share this type of content, it is often lost in the 'noise' of these existing sites, who's purpose is much more generic and far reaching.
+After noticing a number of posts from people in my local community on Facebook relating to weekend activities for their respective families, it struck me about how there was a gap in demand for a social space purely dedicated to finding and sharing these experiences.
+Whilst current social media spaces do offer the ability for users to share this type of content, it is often lost in the 'noise' of these existing sites, who's purpose is much more generic and broad.
 In order to filter through results and specify only those posts that related to experiences/adventures would be tedious and not always accurate.
 I also felt that, whilst the more established and well-known activites are often publicised widely, the lesser-known local opportunities remain quite niche and rely on word-of-mouth.
 That is where Weekend Warrior comes in!

 With Weekend Warrior, users visit the app purely for the purposes of sharing and discovering potentially new and exciting adventures to occupy their weekend.
 On opening the app, users are greeted with a live feed of all current posts - a tantelising preview of the exciting user experience they can explore!
 Much like current social media platforms, the site is designed to keep users engaged with infinite scrolling and features such as the ability to: favourite, comment and follow.
-Users' posts are broken down into fields that have been designed to suit the specific purposes of helping others make informed choices about whether an adventure is a 'good fit' for them.
+Users' posts (or `adventures` as they are known on the app) are broken down into fields that have been designed to suit the specific purposes of helping others make informed choices about whether an adventure is a 'good fit' for them.
 In this respect, Weekend Warrior differs from other social media platforms, as it truly encourages users to take their time when filling out posts - this information becomes meaningful tools for others.
 The hope is that Weekend Warrior brings together people to form a meaningful community focussed on getting outside and truly 'living for the weekend'!

 # User Experience

 ## Objectives of the Project:

-1. To produce the **MVP** (minimum viable product), that allows `users` (parents) to interact with `admins` (school administration) by booking consultation appointments and accessing a 'resource library' populated by the child's school.
+1. To produce the **MVP** (minimum viable product), that allows `users` to interact with each other in a shared social space, united by and interest in making the most of their free time.
-2. To enable `users` to access the booking process and the resource library with ease and without the requirement of supplying credentials.
+2. To enable `users` to register `profiles` which gives them wider opportunities on the app to socialise.
-3. To allow `admins` to register and access authorised areas of the site - including the ability to manage appointments and upload resources to the library.
+3. To allow `registered users` to **create**, **read**, and **edit** their `profile` information.
+4. To allow `registered users` to **post** `adventures`, using a custom set of perameters to guide their content.
+They also have the ability to **edit** and **delete** these posts.
+5. To enable `registered users` to interact with other `users'` content by `favouriting` and `commenting` on these - having this content displayed in a personalised way through the navigation menu.
+6. To ensure that each `user` has the autonomy to choice who they wish to `follow`, building a network of like-minded personalities.

 ## Target Audience

-The main target audiences for the site are `school administrators` (who can provide access to teachers) and `parents`.
-The website needed to be functional for both of these user groups and their different needs.
+I feel the target audience for the app is most likely **parents** and **adults**.
+This is purely because the social media space for younger age groups is already very well occupied, and the activites encouraged on Weekend Warriors do not currently appeal to many younger people.
+Having said that, apps like Weekend Warriors are 'organic beasts' in many ways, and this app is no different - it can evolve and change depending on the type of engagement it generates.

-### Parents (users) needs:
+### Audience needs:
-- **Simple design** - focussing on being a welcoming space whilst not detracting from the main purpose of the site.
+- **Simple design** - focussing on being a welcoming space whilst not detracting from the main purposes of the site.
 - **Accessibility** - simple navigation, supported by minimal user steps to accomplish goals.
 - **Communication** - clear and present feedback to reassure the user of their actions and success with achieving goals.

-### School administraion (admins) needs:
-- **Unique Access** - authorisation present to open up restricted pages dedicated to managing data and admin privaleges.
-- **Functionality** - the managing of appointments and the uploading of resources needs to be simple, quick and fit-for-purpose.
-- **Defensive Measures** - any edits or deletions are met with additional checks to ensure data is not accidentally altered.
+- **Rapid engagement** - delivering content quickly and limitlessly.
+- **Sociability** - a focus on communicating with others and engaging in social feedback.
+- **Security** - reassurance that personal information is not shared, and a user's posts are their own.

 ## Functionality Requirements

-All user stories and tasks related to the functionality of the site can be viewed in this project's [kanban board](https://github.com/users/NickdevC/projects/4), where all issues are clearly labelled and categorised to give context.
-The majority of these are displayed below, seperated into the different user types: `User`, `Admin`, and `Super Admin`.
+All user stories and tasks related to the functionality of the site can be viewed in this project's [kanban board](https://github.com/users/NickdevC/projects/5), where all issues are clearly labelled and categorised to give context.
+The majority of these are displayed below:

-### Unauthorised (`User`) Access
+### Unauthorised Access (`User`)

 | User Story Link | Requirement |
 | ----- | -------- |